KlocBartlomiej/AVL/README.md

-This project is an implementation of binary AVL tree with rotations.
+This project is an implementation of AVL tree.
 Feel free to take it and use it.